facebook/zstd/contrib/gen_html/README.md

 Moreover:
 - `ZSTDLIB_API` is removed to improve readability
-- `typedef`s are detected and included even if uncommented
+- `typedef` are detected and included even if uncommented
 - comments of type `/**<` and `/*!<` are detected and only function declaration is highlighted (bold)